n1215/larabread/README.md

 ```

-Parent-Child relationship of Trail classes is resolved by dependency injection and autowiring.
+Parent-Child relationship of Trail classes is resolved by the service container and autowiring.

-app/Http/Controllers/AppController.php
+- app/Http/Controllers/AppController.php

 ```php
 <?php
 declare(strict_types=1);